What is great service? Who defines it? How do you know if you are delivering great service to your Etsy customers?

-Great service is listening, learning, assessing, and ultimately refining your approach.
+Great service is listening, learning, assessing, and ultimately, refining your approach.

-We looked to a few companies known for their customer service to see if there are any themes or similarities between them that you can in turn, adopt for your own Etsy business practices.
+We looked to a few companies known for their customer service to see if there are any themes or similarities between them that you can adopt for your own Etsy business practices.
 All strive for excellence, with a strong set of core values.
 Some of those values include:

 Integrity – Providing useful and ethical assistance